vrockai/pipeline-test/docs/content.md

 ---

-## Metagenomic DNA sequencing for semi-quantitative pathogen detection from urine: a prospective, laboratory-based, proof-of-concept study
+## Metagenomic DNA sequencing for semi-quantitative pathogen detection from urine: a prospective, laboratory-based, proof-of-concept study.
+ 10.06.2022, _VA Janes, S Matamoros, P Munk, PTLC Clausen, SM Koekkoek, LAM Koster, ME Jakobs, B de Wever, CE Visser, FM Aarestrup, O Lund, MD de Jong, PMM Bossuyt, DR Mende, C Schultsz_

+Semi-quantitative bacterial culture is the reference standard to diagnose urinary tract infection, but culture is time-consuming and can be unreliable if patients are receiving antibiotics.
+Metagenomics could increase diagnostic accuracy and speed by sequencing the microbiota and resistome directly from urine.
+We aimed to compare metagenomics to culture for semi-quantitative pathogen and resistome detection from urine.

 [Source](https://www.thelancet.com/journals/lanmic/article/PIIS2666-5247(22)00088-X/fulltext)

+10.1016/S2666-5247(22)00088-X

 ---